-Leaving the canal, the first stop on the Main River is medieval Bamberg, a breathtaking town that was chosen in its entirety as a United Nations Educational Scientific and Cultural Organization World Heritage Site.
+Leaving the canal, the first stop on the Main River in Europe is medieval Bamberg, a breathtaking town that was chosen in its entirety as a United Nations Educational Scientific and Cultural Organization World Heritage Site.
 Discover the city's grand cathedral, the Old Town Hall straddling the River Regnitz, and serpentine streets lined with charming houses and 18th-century mansions.

 Known as the "Pearl of the Romantic Road," Würzburg is surrounded by sloping hills covered with vineyards.
 The magnificent Bishop's Residenz is a classic example of Baroque architecture and was dubbed the "nicest parsonage in Europe" by Napoleon.

 Journeying on toward the Rhine, delight in Wertheim, whose overlapping half-timbered houses are grouped along winding streets.
 Glassblowers have a long tradition in this town and, especially in winter time, they produce decorations that hang on Christmas trees all over the world.

 Miltenberg is a picturesque Bavarian village that thrived on income from river traffic.
 Its cultural wealth and affluence are reflected in the beautiful medieval and renaissance houses and the Gothic beauty of the Merchant Hall.